AhamedRashath/Heart-Disease-Project/README.md

 2)mean_absolute_error.

 DIABETES PROJECT:
-It is a binary class Classification machine learning project.in the project I used machine learning algorithms to predict the diabetes.I downloaded the data from kaggle website and that data contains lot of columns include the predictable feature 'class variable'.
+It is a binary class Classification machine learning project.in the project I classification algorithms to predict the diabetes.I downloaded the data from kaggle website and that data contains lot of columns include the predictable feature 'class variable'.

 About Dataset
 Context